Mummified baboons shine new light on the lost land of Punt

-Category: Environment Hits: 0Ancient Punt was a major trading partner of Egyptians for at least 1,100 years.
+Category: Environment Hits: 3Ancient Punt was a major trading partner of Egyptians for at least 1,100 years.
 It was an important source of luxury goods, including incense, gold, and living baboons.
 Located somewhere in the southern Red Sea region in either Africa or Arabia, scholars have debated its geographic location for more than 150 years.
 A new study tracing the geographic origins of Egyptian mummified baboons provides new insight into Punt's location, demonstrating the tremendous nautical range of early Egyptian seafarers.

 Read more https://www.sciencedaily.com/releases/2020/12/201215082048.htm